JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XII.

 44\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 45\.
 'To her did the great, most wise Kavi Usa [^318] offer up a sacrifice from Mount Erezifya [^319], with a hundred male horses, a thousand oxen, ten thousand lambs.